Advice and Support

 Think about people you can relate to and trust.
 Sometimes only other rural people who share the same challenges can fully understand that aspects of running a farm business, are not like running other businesses.

-Attending and contributing to your local discussion group is another great way to connect, learn and get advice and support.
+Attending and contributing to your local seasonal group is another great way to connect, learn and get advice and support.
+Visit the events section to find seasonal groups near you.

 How and how often you communicate with your farm team and stakeholders will vary from farm to farm.
 Open communication benefits you, your business, farm team, and stakeholders.